nathaniafernandes/Amazon-Web-Scraping/README.md

 1. To run scrape.py, use:
 -  `python scrape.py`

-_This script scrapes product titles and prices from Amazon search results and saves the data to an Excel file named amazon_products.xlsx._
+_This script scrapes product titles and prices from Amazon search results and saves the data to an Excel file named products.xlsx._

 2. To run brand.py, use:
 - `python brand.py`

-_This script extends the functionality by scraping brand information and adding it to the existing Excel file (amazon_products_with_brand.xlsx)._
+_This script extends the functionality by scraping brand information and adding it to the existing Excel file (final.xlsx)._

 ## Deactivate the virtual environment when you're done:
 - `deactivate`